-Victims of internet defamation can file a lawsuit, invoke their rights, and recover compensation for the defamatory conduct.
-The compensation that victims can recover depends on their damages, and aims to put the victim back in the position they were in, before they were defamed online.
+Business victims of internet defamation can file a lawsuit, invoke their rights, and recover compensation for the defamatory conduct.
+The compensation that businesses can recover will depend on their damages, and aims to put them back in the position they were in, before they were defamed online.

 - Compensatory damages, also known as actual damages